 But Sellers Hate Offering Seller Financing

-As much as buyers love finding deals where they can get owner financing, by contrast, sellers hate offers that contain seller financing.
+As much as buyers love finding ecommerce businesses for sale where they can get owner financing, by contrast, sellers hate offers that contain seller financing.

 I’m not going to mince words here: I hate owner financing.

 For me, selling my businesses in the past partially came down to avoiding risk.
 I’m choosing to sell a cash flow at a 3x(ish) multiple to lock in those gains and avoid the chance the business tanks over time.
 So why in the world would I finance a purchase for the buyer and assume MORE risk?
 As a seller, you’re assuming all downside risk (apart from any interest) without any of the upside of ownership.

 No, thank you.

 Andrew’s thoughts on owner financing echo those of most sellers.